 And, since your business is operating in the B2B space, LinkedIn becomes that much more of a valuable channel for you to take advantage of.

 Try writing a couple sentences from your blog in a post in order to garner some interest from your connections, along with a link to the full article.
 Make sure to use a tracking link to monitor its’ effectiveness and see if you can’t pick up an extra 100 or so visits to your website every week.

 2018 is your year to scale up your lead generation efforts.
 The marketing woes of 2017 are over.
 Leave them in the past.
 Be thankful that you learned something, keep a positive mentality about achieving your goals and keep pushing forward.

-The strategies I outlined here 100% work if executed on properly.
+The lead gen strategies I outlined here 100% work if executed on properly.
 In order to be successful with them, you don’t have to use all of them or only 1 of them.
 The key is to identify those that you believe will have the biggest impact and test them vigorously.